The Larches

 The Larches is now the site of Community Clubhouse, a rehabilitative community offering

-Following the "Clubhouse Model" of rehabilitation, the program emphasises work, participation and
+Following the "Clubhouse Model" of rehabilitation, the program emphasizes work, participation and

 choice.
 Participants are members, not patients, and the focus is on their strengths, not their illness.